Powerlevel9k/powerlevel9k/segments/vcs/README.md

 | None         |  None               | ![icon_git](https://cloud.githubusercontent.com/assets/1544760/7976092/b5909f80-0a76-11e5-9950-1438b9d72465.gif) | Repository is a git repository
 | None         |  None               | ![icon_mercurial](https://cloud.githubusercontent.com/assets/1544760/7976090/b5908da6-0a76-11e5-8c91-452b6e73f631.gif) | Repository is a Mercurial repository

+You can get a full list of icons used in your terminal by calling `show_defined_icons`.
+It prints out a list of variables you can set to overwrite every icon.

 ### vcs truncation

 You can limit the branch name to a certain length by truncating long names.